threefoldtech/0-initramfs/README.md

 Under Gentoo, you probably already have all the dependancies.

+## Privileges
+You need to have root privilege to be able to execute all the script.
+Some parts need to chown/setuid/chmod files as root.

 # What does this script do ?
  - First, downloading and checking checksum of all archives needed
  - Extracting archives